cyber-carpentry/group1-machine-learning-project/README.md

 Fashion-MNIST: `docker push ekincanufuktepe/fashion-mnist-reusability`

-These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input.
+These two docker images will create containers that build basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input.
 Users can change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss.

 #### 3) Replicability of basic neural network models for MNIST and Fashion-MNIST